 A minimum of 6 credits must be devoted to courses with a major emphasis on the culture, history, geography, society, or institutions of one country or the countries in a geographically identifiable region of the world.
 These courses must be selected from at least two departments.
 A maximum of 3 credits from Independent Study or Directed Study may be counted toward either the language requirement or the area studies requirement.
 Advanced Placement credits, foreign language retroactive credits, and transfer credits are accepted.

-A documented minimum stay of five weeks for study or work (including internship and co-op) in the designated country or region is required.
+A documented minimum stay of five weeks for study or engineering-related volunteer or work (including internship and co-op) in the designated country or region is required.

 International Engineering Course